zhgzhg/Drizzle/README.md

 2. Use markers like `@DependsOn`, `@BoardManager`, `@BoardSettings`, and `@Board` to describe the sketch's requirements

-   1. You may click on __Tools / Auto-generate @Board* Markers__ or __Tools / Auto-generate @Board* And @Dependency Markers__ to let Drizzle
-   fill them as a C-style comment at the beginning of your main sketch file, based on IDE's current settings
+   1. You may use some of __Tools / Auto-generate ...__ marker options to let Drizzle fill them as a C-style comment at the beginning of your main sketch file, based on IDE's current settings.
+Depending on the environment the result might require modifications.

 3. Save your sketch